myliu1999/video-bitrate-visualizer/README.md

 * `--export-csv/--export-json` – write the aggregated time/bitrate pairs to
   the specified file.
 * `--save-plot` – save the plot to an image file in addition to displaying it.
-* `--stats` – overlay minimum, maximum and average bitrates on the plot.
+* `--stats` – print and overlay minimum, maximum and average bitrates.
+* `--stats-file` – optional path to write the bitrate summary.
 * `--plotly-html` – write an interactive HTML plot using Plotly.

 Running the script pops up a plot window showing the average bitrate (in kbps)